MicrosoftDocs/windows-itpro-docs/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-overview.md

 2. Enable virtualization on the machine.

    - If you're using a physical machine, make sure virtualization capabilities are enabled in the BIOS.
-   - If you're using a virtual machine, run the following PowerShell command on the host to enable nested virtualization and update the VM to support nested virtualization if needed:
+   - If you're using a virtual machine, you need to enable nested virtualization.
+If needed, also update the VM to support nested virtualization.
+Run the following PowerShell commands on the host:

      ```powershell
      Set-VMProcessor -VMName <VMName> -ExposeVirtualizationExtensions $true